ultraseedbox/USB-Docs/Tutorials and Guides/Kodi/Setting Up Kodi with USB and Google Drive.md

-This guide will show you how to setup Kodi as your media center for your media.
+This guide will show you how to set up Kodi as your media center for your media.
 This will show you the following:

 * Mounting your USB seedbox to Kodi as your Media source via FTP
 * Setting Google Drive as a source